ElectronicCats/NFC-Copy-Cat/README.md

 NFCopyCat is a device to make replay attacks against NFC payment systems with Magspoof.
 This tiny version is a combination of SAMD21 and a small PN532 board.
 Adding a 3.7 LiPo battery.
 Also I added a LED with a resistor just for debugging and to show activity.

+# DISCLAIMER
+The NFC Copy Cat is a wireless penetration testing tool for use in authorized security audits where permitted.
+Check laws and obtain permission before using.
+Electronic Cats and Salvador Mendoza claim no responsibility for unauthorized use or damages.

 Electronic Cats invests time and resources providing this open source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!

 <a href="https://electroniccats.com/store/">